10 Steps to Starting a Travel Agency from Home

 Registering with the State

-The next step is letting the state government know you've got a company.
 The Small Business Administration (SBA) website shows how to register your company's name by state.
 If you are an LLC, the SBA also has a state-by-state guide on how to register your LLC.

-Registering your company with the state is an important step because you will need this proof to open a business bank account and other random things (running FB business ads, getting a loan) as your business grows.
+Registering your company with the state is an important step because you will need this proof to open a business bank account and other things (running ads, getting a loan) as your business grows.
 Do yourself a favor and when those certificates come in, keep them handy in a file for your company's legal documents.

 When you start your travel agency, you may have registered it as Margarita Travel.
 But over time, that might change.